Create marketing metrics to ensure campaign success.

 Measuring the results of marketing activity is important to show the impact on business revenue and sales pipeline, it also determines the return on investment (ROI) on specific marketing activities.
-Ultimately, all marketing campaigns should be optimised based on tangible research and insights, confidently knowing what works and what doesn’t, but how can we actually achieve that?
+Ultimately, all marketing campaigns should be optimised based on tangible research and insights, knowing without doubt what works and what doesn’t, but how can we actually achieve that?

 3 keys to marketing metrics

 There are 3 key questions you need to ask yourself to set a specific and measurable goal for your marketing initiatives.
 Once a goal is set, you will be able to define which marketing metrics are most important to your business.

 1. What are you trying to achieve?

 Increase leads into the business, increase brand awareness, retain existing clients, grow existing clients, launch into new markets, improve lead conversion rates… etc.

 2. What is the specific goal you have for this marketing metric?
 What does success look like?